In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Methods

 \subsection{Base Policy Distillation}

-Standard distillation methods like DAgger~\cite{ross2011reductionimitationlearningstructured} are ineffective for articulated in-hand manipulation, as partially informed students $\pi_{\text{student}}$ drop objects early and fail to explore; we instead distill from stable oracle rollouts $\pi_{\text{oracle}}$ to obtain diverse training data.
-While visuotactile policies~\cite{yuan2024robotsynesthesiainhandmanipulation, qi2023generalinhandobjectrotation} demonstrate promising performance in simulation, they exhibit a substantial sim-to-real gap due to occlusions and sensing discrepancies (see Sec.~\ref{sec:hardware_sensing} (hardware sensing) for details).
-In contrast, proprioceptive feedback \((q_t, s_t)\) is both stable in simulation and directly observable on hardware, making it the most reliable modality for transfer.
-To exploit this property, we first train an oracle policy $\pi_{oracle}$ with full privileged state information in simulation, and then distill its actions into a student policy $\pi_{student}$ that no longer relies on inaccessible states.
-The student is parameterized as a multilayer perceptron with hidden dimensions \([256,128,64]\) and is defined as
+While the oracle benefits from privileged state information, such signals are unavailable on hardware.
+We therefore distill the oracle into a deployable student policy that relies only on observable proprioceptive inputs.
+Standard distillation methods such as DAgger~\cite{ross2011reductionimitationlearningstructured} are ineffective for articulated in-hand manipulation, as partially informed students $\pi_{\text{student}}$ frequently drop objects early and fail to explore.
+Instead, we distill from stable oracle rollouts $\pi_{\text{oracle}}$ to train a proprioceptive student that operates without privileged inputs.
+Although visuotactile policies~\cite{qi2023generalinhandobjectrotation} achieve strong performance in simulation, they exhibit a significant sim-to-real gap due to occlusions and sensing discrepancies (see Sec.~\ref{sec:hardware_sensing}).
+In contrast, proprioceptive inputs $(q_t, s_t)$ are consistent in simulation and directly observable on hardware, making them more suitable for transfer.
+Accordingly, we first train an oracle policy $\pi_{\text{oracle}}$ using privileged state information in simulation, then distill its actions into a student policy $\pi_{\text{student}}$ that operates without privileged inputs.
+Random-walk force–torque perturbations (Eq.~\ref{eq:random_walk_force_torque}) are retained during training, allowing the student to develop robustness to gravity and contact disturbances under quasi-static manipulation.

-where \(q_t\) denotes the reference geometry (joint configuration) and \(s_t \in \{0,1\}\) is the binary articulation command.
-We also retain the random-walk force–torque perturbations during training (Eq.~\ref{eq:random_walk_force_torque}), enabling the student to acquire robustness against gravity-induced and contact disturbances under quasi-static manipulation dynamics.